Jean teaches astrology, tarot & metaphysics. She is an author, ordained nondenominational minister, & member of the NJ Metaphysical Ctr.

-Cups represent the element of water, and also are symbols of love, emotions, dreams, psychic visions or experiences, and our conscious and unconscious desires.
-Whenever a Cups card is part of a tarot reading, the issue that most matters is an emotional one, whether the querent (person having the Tarot reading) realizes that, or is unwittingly pushing away their feelings so as not to deal with them.
-Cups reflect deep and meaningful issues that the person holds dear, and also signify and heighten psychic ability.
+Cups represent the element of water and are also symbols of love, emotions, dreams, psychic visions or experiences, and our conscious and unconscious desires.
+Whenever a Cups card is part of a tarot reading, the issue that most matters is an emotional one—whether the querent (the person having the reading) realizes it or is unwittingly pushing away their feelings so as not to deal with them.
+Cups reflect deep and meaningful issues that the person holds dear and also signify and/or heighten psychic ability.

 Cups also have healing power, as many times sickness (or dis-ease) comes to us when feelings are left unexpressed and held inside.
 On the other hand, for a religious person Cups can symbolize the Holy Grail, and indicate a time of religious study or expression, as well as significant spiritual growth.
 The Motherpeace Cups are mostly colored in soft greens and blues, as is the ocean.
 Many of them predict joy and celebration, especially with family and friends.
 Often a new love can come into a person’s life, or one can find a new hobby or interest to love.

 New joy will be discovered and appreciated now, even if the thing or person who causes this joy was there before but not yet appreciated.
 Many of the pictures show the moon in various phases, as Cancer is the cardinal water sign ruled by the moon.
 People are often more talkative, active, and sometimes a little crazy during a full Moon.
 It is proven that more babies are born, more arrests are made, and there is more activity in town when the moon is full.
 There are also people depicted in Cups cards that are meditating to be more in touch with their inner selves, and some snake charmers and flute players searching for inner harmony.
 The opening of the heart is apparent in Cups, so emotions can be shared and flower between people.
 Dreams also become more meaningful and may answer questions that have been left unsaid.